Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

-\end{theorem} A more detailed statement can be found in Theorem~\ref{thm:primary_reflection}.
-More generally we are able to provide a probabilistic description of a more general family of Toda reflection coefficients in Theorem~\ref{thm:expression_refl} (to which we refer for more details), and to show that the expression probabilistically derived is still defined by Equation~\eqref{equ:expression_toda_refl} and agrees with predictions from the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
+\end{theorem} The precise setting in which this statement applies is described in Theorem~\ref{thm:primary_reflection} where in particular we explicit the assumptions made on the weight $\alpha$ as well as on the way $\bm c\to\infty$ inside $\mathcal{C}_-$.
+Based on similar arguments we are also able to provide an alternative probabilistic description of a more general family of Toda reflection coefficients in Theorem~\ref{thm:expression_refl} (to which we refer for more details), and to show that the expression probabilistically derived is still defined by Equation~\eqref{equ:expression_toda_refl} and agrees with predictions from the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
+Note that such quantities do not depend on $\varphi$.

 This expansion is much more intriguing than that of Liouville Vertex Operators.
-Indeed it is far from obvious at first glance why such a specific expansion would hold, and why there are no terms in this asymptotic that would correspond to other directions in $\R^r$ (\emph{e.g.} terms of the form $e^{\ps{\Omega(\alpha-Q),c}}$ for $\Omega$ a rotation).
+Indeed it is far from obvious at first glance why such a specific expansion would hold, and why there are no terms in this asymptotic that would correspond to other directions in $\R^r$ (\emph{e.g.} terms of the form $e^{\ps{\Omega(\alpha-Q),c}}$ for $\Omega$ a rotation), and why they are independent of the variable $\varphi$.
 However such an expansion should not come as a surprise and is actually reminiscent of the one of spherical functions for the Laplace operator in Weyl chambers, that arise from scattering theory in symmetric spaces (see for instance ~\cite[Theorem 6.2]{MV_sym}) and initiated by the works by Harish-Chandra~\cite{HCa, HCb}.
 This expansion suggests that the Vertex Operators can be constructed using the Liouville Hamiltonian considered in~\cite{GKRV}, which would be a first step towards implementing the \emph{conformal bootstrap} procedure for Toda CFTs.